Meet Our Dance & Pilates Instructors

 Keeping Curiosity Alive.
 Curiosity encourages me to be a perpetual student of life.
 Curiosity keeps an internal spark alive towards fascinating pursuits but also helps guide me towards loving deeply and tenderly and really seeking to know someone, respect someone, and truly value who another is and where they come from which elevates our community recognizing that together we are better.

-TAMBRA GALARNYK finds joy in sharing her enthusiasm for movement with others.
+Tambra Galarnyk finds joy in sharing her enthusiasm for movement with others.
 When she entered the fitness community 20+ years ago she knew she had found her calling.
 Certified as a personal trainer through NASM with an additional certificate in Applied Functional Science through Gray Institute, Tambra is a specialized trainer with the skill set to work with a wide range of clients with varying needs.
 Recognizing both personally and professionally the healing benefits of The Pilates Method, Tambra became certified through the Core Dynamics training program in 2018.

 Her goal is to facilitate efficient movement through the focuses of mobility, stability, and strength, which is the foundation of Tambra’s approach; she assesses clients in each capacity and develops a plan to improve limitations.
 By building relationships, studying human movement, and helping clients move more efficiently, Tambra gains great satisfaction from her work.